skupperproject/skupper-website/input/docs/troubleshooting/index.md

 <dl><dt><strong>📌 NOTE</strong></dt><dd>

 By default, a token is valid for only 15 minutes and can only be used once.
-See [cli:tokens.adoc](cli:tokens.adoc) for more information on creating different types of tokens.
+See [Using Skupper tokens](../cli/tokens.html) for more information on creating different types of tokens.
 </dd></dl>

 **Cannot access Skupper console**

 Starting with Skupper release 1.3, the console is not enabled by default.
-To use the new console, which is a preview feature and may change, see [Using the Skupper console](../console/).
+To use the new console, which is a preview feature and may change, see [Using the Skupper console](../console/index.html).

 Use `skupper status` to find the console URL.